camoo/enkap-edd-gateway/readme.txt

 6. Select "E-Nkap".
 7. Configure your Enkap Gateway settings.

+More details can be found on the documentation website https://support.enkap.cm

 = Minimum Requirements =
 * WordPress version 4.7 or greater.
 * PHP version 7.2 or greater.